lolipodass/monopoly-like-game/README.md

 # Monopoly Game #
-This is a Multiplayer Monopoly game built using React with a custom Webpack configuration, TypeScript, Node.js, and Socket.IO.
+This is a Multiplayer Monopoly game built using React with a custom Webpack configuration, TypeScript, Redux, Node.js, and Socket.IO.

 ## Features ##